These affordable DIY grow lights can grow thousands of dollars worth of garden seedlings and microgreens every year.

 Not to mention, it’s virtually impossible for us to find organically grown seedlings locally, whereas we use organic seed starting mix, organic fertilizer, and no pesticides on our own seedlings.
 All of our seed trays and cells are reusable (except when we use biodegradable cells) and the fluorescent lights will last for years.

-That means the upfront investment of a few hundred dollars can easily pay for itself after a single growing season and save you hundreds or thousands of dollars the longer you use it!
+That means the upfront investment of a few hundred dollars into a grow light system can easily pay for itself after a single growing season and save you hundreds or thousands of dollars the longer you use it!

-How to Build Your Own DIY Grow Lights
+How to Build Your Own Indoor DIY Grow Light System

 We use a five shelf grow light system (74″ high x 48″ wide x 18″ deep).
 If you want to set up your own DIY grow light system like the one we’ve used successfully for many years, use the materials list below to get exactly what you need.